-- Undergraduate studies in Biochemistry, Eberhard Karls University, Tübingen, Germany (1981 - 1985) - MSc in Physiology with Marianne Fillenz, University of Oxford, Oxford, UK (1987) - PhD in Biology with Reinhard Jahn, Ludwig Maximilians University, Munich, Germany (1990) - Postdoctoral training with Stephen F. Heinemann (Salk Institute, La Jolla, CA, USA) and Thomas C. Südhof (University of Texas Southwestern Medical Center, Dallas, TX, USA) (1991 - 1995) - Research Group Leader, Max Planck Institute of Experimental Medicine, Göttingen, Germany (1995 - 2001) - Director, Department of Molecular Neurobiology, Max Planck Institute of Experimental Medicine, Göttingen, Germany (since 2001)
+- Undergraduate studies in Biochemistry, Eberhard Karls University, Tübingen, Germany (1981 1985) - MSc in Physiology with Marianne Fillenz, University of Oxford, Oxford, UK (1987) - PhD in Biology with Reinhard Jahn, Ludwig Maximilians University, Munich, Germany (1990) - Postdoctoral training with Stephen F. Heinemann (Salk Institute, La Jolla, CA, USA) and Thomas C. Südhof (University of Texas Southwestern Medical Center, Dallas, TX, USA) (1991 - 1995) - Research Group Leader, Max Planck Institute of Experimental Medicine, Göttingen, Germany (1995 2001) - Director, Department of Molecular Neurobiology, Max Planck Institute of Experimental Medicine, Göttingen, Germany (since 2001)

-Research in the Department of Molecular Neurobiology focuses on the molecular mechanisms of synapse formation and function in the vertebrate central nervous system.
-Typically, synapses are formed between cellular processes of a sending and a receiving nerve cell.
-They are the central information processing units in the vertebrate brain where some 1012 nerve cells are connected by 1015 synapses to form an elaborate and highly structured neuronal network that is the basis for all forms of behaviour.
-Signal transmission at synapses is mediated by the regulated release of signal molecules (neurotransmitters) which then diffuse to the receiving nerve cell and change its physiological state.
-In the Department of Molecular Neurobiology, we combine biochemical, morphological, mouse genetic, behavioural, and physiological methods to elucidate the molecular basis of synapse formation and transmitter release processes.
-Our synaptogenesis research concentrates on synaptic cell adhesion proteins and their role in synapse formation.
+Research in the Department of Molecular Neurobiology focuses on the molecular mechanisms of nerve cell development and synapse formation and function in the vertebrate central nervous system.
+We combine biochemical, morphological, mouse genetic, behavioral, and physiological methods to elucidate the molecular basis of nerve cell differentiation, synapse formation and transmitter release processes.
+Our work in the field of nerve cell development focuses on the role of protein ubiquination and SUMOylation in cell polarity formation, cell migration, and neuritogenesis.
+The synaptogenesis research in our group concentrates on synaptic cell adhesion proteins, their role in synapse formation, and their dysfunction in neuropsychiatric diseases.
 Studies on the molecular mechanisms of neurotransmitter release focus on components of the presynaptic active zone and their regulatory function in synaptic vesicle fusion.